trajectnz/blog/_posts/2016-8-25-bootcamp.md

 In Traject’s eyes, happy customers are the result of a well-crafted, well-considered and respectful user experience and interface.
 Our co-design process and service of usability research and plain language copywriting allows us to make something that your customers like.

-At the same time, your own business needs and timeframes are equally accommodated.
+At the same time, your own business needs and time-frames are equally accommodated.
 Using Traject’s proprietary form building tool, your forms can quickly and easily scale to any given size, saving you time and money.